Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion: Conclusion

 \section{Conclusion}

-In this paper, we propose SLD-Spec, an LLM-assisted specification generation method designed for complex loop functions.
-By integrating program slicing and logical deletion, SLD-Spec improves the accuracy and relevance of generated specifications, thereby enabling programs to pass verification.
-Experimental results show that SLD-Spec outperforms baseline methods across two program datasets of varying complexity, significantly improving the verification pass rate for loop programs.
+We propose SLD-Spec, an LLM-based specification generation approach enhanced by program slicing and logical deletion.
+Our approach decomposes functions into smaller slices and uses LLMs to filter logically correct specifications.
+Experimental results show that SLD-Spec outperforms other baselines in both verification capability and efficiency, thereby effectively improving the program verification success rate.